MaSMas0/shai-hulud-2-scanner/readme.md

 ## 🛠️ Installation

 1. Download `scan.js` to a centralized folder.
-2. (Optional) Edit the configuration at the top of the file to add your API endpoint:
-    ```javascript
-    const UPLOAD_API_URL = 'https://your-lambda-url...';
-    const API_KEY = 'your-secure-key';
-    ```
+2. Run it immediately — no installation needed!

 ## 🏃Usage

 You can run the script directly with Node, or use the provided helper scripts.

 ### Basic Scan

-Scans system caches (npm, Yarn, pnpm, NVM) and the current directory.
+Scans system caches (npm, Yarn, pnpm, NVM) and the current directory. **Generates a local CSV report only.**

     node scan.js

 ### Scan Specific Directory

 Pass a path to scan a specific project or drive location.

     node scan.js C:\Projects\MyApp

-### Scan & Upload Report
-If you want to generate the CSV locally without sending it to the API, use the flag:
+### Optional: Organization Reporting

+**For companies/organizations only:** If you want to centrally aggregate scan results across multiple machines, you can configure automatic report uploads:

+1. Edit the configuration at the top of `scan.js`:

+    ```javascript
+    const UPLOAD_API_URL = 'https://your-company-api.example.com/upload';
+    const API_KEY = 'your-secure-api-key';
+    ```

+2. Run the scan normally — reports will be uploaded automatically.

+3. To disable uploads and only generate local CSV:

+    ```bash
     node scan.js --no-upload
+    ```

+> **Note:** By default, reports are saved locally as `shai-hulud-report.csv`.
+No data is uploaded unless you explicitly configure an API endpoint.

 ----------------------------------------------------------------